TimesysGit/vigiles-openwrt/Readme.md

 ### Vigiles Dashboard Configuration

-A custom LinuxLink Dashboard configuration can be set by specifying the path in the Vigiles CVE Scanner argument **```-C / --dashboard-config```**.
+A custom VIgiles Dashboard configuration can be set by specifying the path in the Vigiles CVE Scanner argument **```-C / --dashboard-config```**.
 If not provided, a default path will be used (```$(HOME)/timesys/dashboard_config```)